-Work-up #2: If crystallization does not occur, then proceed with this additional work-up procedure.
-Cautiously transfer the contents of the vial to a 25 mL Erlenmeyer containing solid NaOH (10 equiv) and agitate until all acid is completely quenched.
+The contents of the vial are cautiously and slowly transfered with to a 25mL erlenmeyer containing 10 eq of solid NaOH so that the acid is quenched and the remaining organic acid starting material goes into the now basic aqueous layer.
 A complete quench can be confirmed by the addition of Na2CO3; its addition should not emit any CO2 gas if the solution is basic.
 The quinone can then be extracted with ether, dried over Na2SO4 and concentrated by evaporation.

-Purification: Recrystallize the product from ethanol or toluene using Norit pellets for decolorization.
-Dry and determine the weight and melting point.
-If off, then the resulting anthraquinone can be further purified by sublimation in a 13×100 mm test tube as done in Chem 6a.
+Purification: Recrystallize the product from ethanol or toluene using Norit pellets for decolorization, dry determine the weight and melting point.
+If off, then the resulting anthraquinone can be further purified by sublimation in a 13×100 mm test tube as done in chem 6a.
 The product should be light yellow in color after sublimation.